 As with many other services this is a new approach to delivery and we will review and amend this as the situation changes.
 We will also monitor demand on a weekly basis and increase our opening hours in the areas where demand is highest.

 Please note times and dates may change depending upon demand and driver availability.

 If you need help from the foodbank, please contact:

 Vibrant communities and resilience groups

-A community support fund has been created in response to COVID-19 and, to date, £68,000 has been issued to community groups within East Ayrshire to help get food and supplies to those individuals most in need.
+A community support fund has been created in response to COVID-19 and, to date, in excess of £250,000 has been issued to community groups within East Ayrshire to help get food and supplies to those individuals most in need.

 Local businesses delivering food